Modern Neuromuscular Techniques, 3rd Edition, edited by Leon Chaitow

-Fully updated throughout, this popular book explains the history, rationale, and detailed descriptions of the class of soft tissue manipulation methods known collectively as NMT techniques.
-Complete with accompanying website – www.chaitowonline.com – which contains film sequences of the author demonstrating the techniques, this book will be ideal for bodyworkers and acupuncturists in Europe, the USA and beyond.
+Fully updated throughout, this popular book explains the history, rationale, and detailed descriptions of the class of soft tissue manipulation methods known collectively as Neuromuscular Techniques (NMT).
+Complete with accompanying website, www.chaitowonline.com which includes film sequences of the author demonstrating the techniques, this book will be ideal for bodyworkers and acupuncturists in Europe, the USA and beyond.

-Contains a new chapter on the value of Thai Yoga massage, associated with NMT methodology:
+Contains a new chapter on Thai Yoga massage, and its association with NMT methodology:

 In his book ‘The Human Machine and Its Forces’ published in 1937, Dr. Dewanchand Varma says: ‘We have discovered that the circulation of the nervous currents, slows down occasionally because of the obstruction caused by adhesions; the muscular fibres harden and the nervous currents can no longer pass through them.
 We have demonstrated effective and positive methods designed to restore nervous equilibrium which promotes the healthy circulation of blood, so that new tissues begin to be built up again’.